-The Systemic interest risk relates to possible changes in the interest rate levels, established by the financial institutions in the countries where Group companies operate, as well as by the international institutions and markets, affecting adversely the accessibility of financing, funding costs, investment returns and economic growth.
+The Systemic interest risk relates to possible changes in the interest rate levels, established by the financial institutions and markets of the countries where Group companies operate, the world's leading economies the EU, affecting adversely the accessibility of financing, funding costs, investment returns and economic growth.

-In the context of the anti-inflationary measures applied by the leading global economies and the EU, 2023 was marked by a general trend of significant increases in all main local and international interest indexes.
-In spite of the deceleration of their growth towards the end of 2023 and over the reporting period, the attained high levels thereof and the possibility of further raises in case of a new wave of accelerated inflation continue to portend increased levels of systemic interest risk.
+In the context of the anti-inflationary measures applied by the leading global economies and the EU, the period of 2022-2023 was marked by a general trend of significant increases in all main local and international interest indexes.
+In spite of their stabilization towards the end of 2023 and the reversal of the above trend towards moderate decreases in EURIBOR in the second quarter and the cut in the main interest indexes in the USA towards the end of the third quarter of 2024, the attained levels remain high and the possibility of further raises in case of a new wave of accelerated inflation is not ruled out.